 Decisions on loans will be made on the basis of the following: a small business’ need for the loan; a small business’ ability to create or retain jobs and/or provide a community service; the character and management ability of the principals; credit history of the principals; cash flow available to repay the loan; and collateral for the loan.

 SEED’s Micro Loan Committee approves loans via email or at a meeting.
 Normally it takes 15 days or less to obtain approval after all the required information has been submitted to SEED.
 The following is the information needed to review a loan application:

 - Business Plan for start-up business including Projected Income Statement, Monthly Cash Flow for the First 12 Months, and Day One Balance Sheet.
-SEED has Business Plan Booklets available.
+SEED has Business Plan Booklet available.
 (Please save a blank copy of the business plan booklet to your desktop before filling out electronically).

 - Documentation on the Use of Loan Funds such as Purchase and Sale Agreements, Quotes and Estimates.